I'm a provider

 Please enter a username and password.

-DESCRIPTIONFine needle aspiration of a thyroid lesion to identify which patients need to undergo surgery has diagnostic limitations and has led to the development of molecular markers in an attempt to improve the accuracy.
+Cytologic examination of fine needle aspiration (FNA) samples from a thyroid lesion to identify which patients need to undergo surgery has diagnostic limitations.
+Assays using molecular markers have been developed in an attempt to improve the accuracy of thyroid FNA biopsies.

 Approximately 80% of patients with indeterminate cytology undergo surgical resection, postoperative evaluation reveals a malignancy rate ranging from 6-30%, making this clinical process one with very low specificity.

-Preoperative planning of optimal surgical management in patients with equivocal cytologic results is challenging, as different thyroid malignancies may require different surgical procedures (e.g. unilateral lobectomy versus total or sub-total thyroidectomy with or without lymph node dissection) depending on several factors, including histologic subtype and risk-stratification strategies (tumor size, patient age, etc.) If a diagnosis cannot be made intraoperatively, a lobectomy is typically performed and if on postoperative histology the lesion is malignant, a second surgical intervention may be necessary for completion thyroidectomy.
+Preoperative planning of optimal surgical management in patients with equivocal cytologic results is challenging, as different thyroid malignancies may require different surgical procedures (e.g. unilateral lobectomy versus total or sub-total thyroidectomy with or without lymph node dissection) depending on several factors, including histologic subtype and risk-stratification strategies (tumor size, patient age).
+If a diagnosis cannot be made intraoperatively, a lobectomy is typically performed, and if on postoperative histology the lesion is malignant, a second surgical intervention may be necessary for completion thyroidectomy.

-Most thyroid cancers originate from thyroid follicular cells and include well-differentiated papillary carcinoma (PTC) (80% of all thyroid cancers) and follicular carcinoma (15%).
+Most thyroid cancers originate from thyroid follicular cells and include well-differentiated papillary thyroid carcinoma (PTC) (80% of all thyroid cancers) and follicular carcinoma (15%).
 Poorly differentiated and anaplastic thyroid carcinomas are uncommon and can arise de novo or from preexisting well-differentiated papillary or follicular carcinomas.
-Medullary thyroid carcinoma originates from parafollicular or C cells and accounts for ~3% of all thyroid cancers.
+Medullary thyroid carcinoma originates from parafollicular or C cells and accounts for about 3% of all thyroid cancers.

 The diagnosis of malignancy in the case of PTC is primarily based on cytologic features.
-If a fine-needle aspiration in a case of PTC is indeterminate, intraoperative consultation is most often diagnostic, although its efficacy and therefore use will vary between institutions, surgeons, and pathologists.
+If a fine-needle aspiration in a case of PTC is indeterminate, surgical biopsy with intraoperative consultation is most often diagnostic, although its efficacy and therefore use will vary between institutions, surgeons, and pathologists.

-New approaches for improving the diagnostic accuracy of thyroid FNA include molecular analysis for somatic genetic alterations, in order to more accurately classify which patients need to proceed to surgery (and may include the extent of surgery necessary) versus those patients who do not need surgery and can be safely followed.
+New approaches for improving the diagnostic accuracy of thyroid FNA include mutation analysis for somatic genetic alterations, to more accurately classify which patients need to proceed to surgery (and may include the extent of surgery necessary) and a gene expression classifier to identify patients who do not need surgery and can be safely followed.

-Various molecular markers have been discovered in thyroid cancer.
+Various mutations have been discovered in thyroid cancer.
 The four gene mutations that are the most common and carry the highest impact on tumor diagnosis and prognosis and BRAF and RAS point mutations and RET/PTC and PAX8/PPARγ rearrangements.

 POLICYMutation analysis in fine-needle aspirates of the thyroid is considered to be investigational.